 We gathered up the last remaining bits of snow this afternoon to make a Baking Soda Volcano using snow!

-We piled up a heap of snow around a small glass jar, making the top of the snow level with the top of the jar, added the ingredients for the baking soda and vinegar reaction and stood back to watch the fizz!
+I piled up a heap of snow around a small glass jar, making the top of the snow level with the top of the jar, added the ingredients for the baking soda and vinegar reaction and stood back to watch the snow volcano erupt!

 How to make a snow volcano

-1 spoonful washing up liquid ( dish soap )
+One spoonful washing-up liquid ( dish soap )

 a few drops of red food colouring